ncfei/revenue-calculator/README.md

 This is a revenue calculator to predict the revenue for the next 12 months and next 10 years.
 It prompts the user for a few variables including setup fees, monthly fees, amount of new customers and churn rate.

-To run the script, please install the latest python IDE from https://www.python.org/ After that, please install the following modules.
+To run the script, please install the latest python program from https://www.python.org/ After that, please run the following in the windows command line to install the relevant modules needed.

+    py -m pip install numpy
+    py -m pip install matplotlib